MakinaHQ/docs/docs/concepts/machine/fee-managers.md

 # Fee Managers

-Each Machine can set a FeeManager contracts.
-Depending on the type of strategy different fee models may be appropriate.
-Machines can take fixed fees which is are a function of AUM and elapsed time and variable fees which is are function of change in share-price, or performance.
+The Fee Manager contract defines how fees are applied to a Machine.
+Each Machine is linked to a dedicated FeeManager instance.
+Different strategies may require different fee models, and the protocol supports multiple FeeManager implementations.

+Fees can be of two types:
+- Fixed fees: based on assets under management (AUM) and elapsed time.
+- Performance fees: based on strategy performance.

-All fees are realised by inflating the [Machine Token](machine-token) supply.
-The newly minted shares will lower the share price by increasing it's supply without corresponding increase in AUM.
-Thus all fees are equally socialised across all holders of Machine Tokens.
-Fees are taken every time the Machine AUM is updated.
+Fees take the form of newly minted [Machine Tokens](machine-token), which are distributed to the Operator, [Security Module](security-module), and Makina DAO.
+Since these tokens increase the overall supply without a corresponding increase in AUM, they dilute the share price, effectively socializing fees across all Machine Token holders.
+Fees are minted and distributed atomically along Machine AUM updates.

-The default fee manager takes has three types of fees:

-- Fixed Security Module Fee: used to incentivised deposits to the Security Module
-- Fixed Management Fee: used to incentivise the Operator and support Makina DAO
-- Variable Performance Fee: used to incentivise the Operator and support Makina DAO
+## Watermark Fee Manager

+See the [WatermarkFeeManager](/contracts/periphery/fee-managers/WatermarkFeeManager.sol/contract.WatermarkFeeManager.md) contract page for more details.

-### Default Fixed Fee Calculation
+### Fixed Fee

+The contracts divides fixed fee into __Security Module fee__, which incentivizes stakes into the Security Module, and __Management fee__ which incentivizes the Operator and supports Makina DAO.

-The fixed fees are calculated as follows:
+The fixed fee is calculated as follows:

 $$
-FixedFee = ShareSupply *feeRate_{sec} * (currentTimestamp - lastTimestamp);
+FixedFee = TokenSupply *feeRate_{sec} * (currentTimestamp - lastTimestamp);
 $$

-For example, with a feeRate of 2% annual, a share supply of 1'000'000 Shares and 1 day elapsed:
+For example, with a feeRate of 2% annual, a token supply of 1'000'000 and 1 day elapsed:

 $$
 FixedFee = 1'000'000 * \dfrac{0.02}{365 * 86400} * 86400 = 54.794